 Post-construction Stormwater Management in New Development and Redevelopment

-Public Edication and Outreach
+Public Education and Outreach

 Public Participation and Involvement

-Storm water is water from precipitation that flows across the ground and pavement when it rains or when snow and ice melt.
+Stormwater is water from precipitation that flows across the ground and pavement when it rains or when snow and ice melt.
 The water seeps into the ground or drains into what we call storm sewers.
 These are the drains you see at street corners or at low points on the sides of streets.
-Collectively, the draining water is called storm water runoff.
+Collectively, the draining water is called stormwater runoff.
 Stormwater becomes a problem when it picks up debris, chemicals, dirt and other pollutants as it flows or when it causes flooding and erosion of streambanks.
 Stormwater travels through a system of pipes and roadside ditches that make up storm sewer systems.
 It eventually flows directly to a lake, river, stream, wetland or coastal water.
 All of the pollutants stormwater carries along the way empty into our waters, too, because stormwater does not get treated.

 Water Quality Hotlines: